 The rope helped me check how much weight I was putting on my feet on the descent, and without the rope, I wouldn’t be sure I could confidently make this descent without a slip-and-fall.

 At the bottom of the descent, I finally got a good look at the bottommost of the main drops of Devils Slide, and this was by far the most satisfying one of the bunch.

 I even felt spray from this drop, which on the one hand felt good, but on the other hand made me realize the slip-and-fall potential as the granite here would be too slick if wet.

 Eventually after having my fill of this spot, I scrambled back up the rope path, returned to the end of the fence, and then returned back the way I came on the more sure footing of the sanctioned trail.

 By the time I had made it back to the top of Angel Falls, I had gone a little over 2 miles, and it took me about 90 minutes to do both the hike as well as the scrambling around the Devils Slide.

 So overall, for the entire excursion taking in both Angel Falls and Devils Slide as described in the write-up above, I went nearly 4 miles round trip, and it took me 3.5 hours in total.

 That said, Ann Marie Brown said this hike was more like 4.8 miles round trip, which I can’t dispute since GPS reception wasn’t the greatest along Willow Creek.

 In any case, I definitely needed hiking boots on this hike to maximize the traction on the slick granite surfaces.

-Angel Falls and Devils Slide reside in Sierra National Forest.
-For information or inquiries about this area as well as current conditions, visit the USDA website.
+Angel Falls and Devils Slide reside in Sierra National Forest near Bass Lake in Madera County, California.
+It is administered by the USDA Forest Service.
+For information or inquiries about this area as well as current conditions, visit their website.